 From about 1967 until the early 1970s, Jimmy's backing group consisted of Ray and Bob Spiteri (formery of Scarlet Religion on lead and bass guitar), along with Derek Bunt on drums.
 This line-up went to Germany and performed in Kiel and at Hamburg's Top Ten Club - later doing the UK college & university circuit along with recording numerous sessions for the BBC.

-Thanks to Jimmy Powell, Rod Godwin, Ray Spiteri, and Alan Stone for assistance in preparing this page.
+Thanks to Jimmy Powell, Rod Godwin, Ray Spiteri, Kenny White, Alan Stone, and Ray Drury for assistance in preparing this page.

 To see a review of Sanctuary Records' excellent Jimmy Powell CD compilation Sugar Babe, go to the Brum Beat Reviews page.
 To see an INTERVIEW with Jimmy Powell exclusive to the BrumBeat web site, click HERE.

 Copyright © John R Woodhouse